t3knomanzer/maxmix-website/_blocks/home-pillar-30.md

 icon: ios-communication.svg
 ---

 It's ours to build.
+It's ours to talk about.
 It's ours to enjoy!